Medical Device Manufacturing in Tijuana & Baja California — Baja Supplies Medical device manufacturing equipment

 Special Controls

-Moderate risk.
 Examples: X-ray machines, infusion pumps, surgical drills, powered wheelchairs.
 Requires 510(k) clearance.
 Components need ISO 9001, full FAI, Cpk on critical dimensions.

 ISO 9001 + FAI + Cpk